 Other short stories

-On Dedoimedo, I have a whole section of stories and writing snippets, mostly taken from my earlier works, which never quite became fully featured books.
+On Dedoimedo as well as Goodreads, I have a whole section of stories and writing snippets, mostly taken from my earlier works, which never quite became fully featured books.
 Best part?
 Free, so you should definitely browse and read some.
 Who knows, you might actually like the stuff.